-There are overlaps between online victimisation and aggression – this is what the EU Kids Online study in Portugal of 1,440 children aged 9-16 showed.
+There are overlaps between online victimisation and aggression – this is what the EU Kids Online study of 1,440 European children aged 9-16 showed.
 In this blog, Cristina Ponte, Maria João Leote de Carvalho and Susana Batista discuss the common traits and risks factors between the two pathways, as revealed in their recent article.
 High levels of perceived digital skills and high levels of emotional vulnerability are common to both online victimisation and aggression.

 The term “online aggression” used in the EU Kids Online questionnaire designates hurtful interactions mediated by online technologies, whether or not repeated over time.
 According to children and adolescents, while aggressive communication encompasses “swear words”, “bad language”, “calling names”, and “cursing”, some stories of rude communication with friends are perceived as innocent jokes connected with the offline world.
 Thus, not all aggressive behaviour should be considered as bullying, and labelling interpersonal conflicts as bullying does not support teens to navigate their complex social relationships.
 Furthermore, everyday internet use may expand children’s interactions and opportunities for “drifting digitally” in and out of aggressive encounters, since identity flexibility is offered and pro-social influences seem less effective due to the relative absence of capable guardians.